HakimiX/jenkins-workflow/README.md

 * [Install Jenkins](#install-jenkins)

 ### Install Jenkins
-Install Jenkins on the Cloud using docker (DigitalOcean).
+Install Jenkins on the Cloud using Docker (DigitalOcean).

 #### DigitalOcean
 Setup DigitalOcean droplet and ssh into the machine: